Plimmerton: History

 The area was first settled by the Māori people early in their occupation of New Zealand.
-Ngāi Tara and then Ngāti Ira settled south of Kapiti, and a number of other tribes may have lived in the area including Muaūpoko, Ngāti Apa, Ngāti Kahungunu and Ngāti Hotu.
+Ngāi Tara and then Ngāti Ira settled south of Kāpiti, and a number of other tribes may have lived in the area including Muaūpoko, Ngāti Apa, Ngāti Kahungunu and Ngāti Hotu.

 Ngāti Toa people took control of the Porirua coast in the 1820s.
 In the 1840s the area where Plimmerton is situated was the home of Te Rauparaha, who had his main residence at Taupō pā.
 Te Rauparaha was captured by 200 British troops and police on 23 July 1846 near the southern end of Motuhara Road.
 A tiny historic reserve contains a cabbage tree that may be descended from the one he was said to have been captured near, and a plaque.
 In 1847, most of Ngāti Toa’s land in Porirua was sold to the Crown for the New Zealand Company by a group of eight chiefs, and Taupō was retained as part of a Māori reserve (one of three) that extended from Paremata to Paekākāriki.
 However, the following year Te Rauparaha was released and retired to Ōtaki; by 1850 Taupō pā was deserted.

 The area continued to be referred to as Taupō, after the pā, and was leased by Ngāti Toa for farming by European settlers over the following decades.
 These included William Cooper, Canington (possible Carrington), and then Levi Tandy (from 1859).
 James Walker farmed from Paremata to Plimmerton beginning in 1875.